andersmurphy/andersmurphy-blog/resources/posts/2019-06-04-clojure-a-debug-macro-for-threading-macros-using-tap.md

 => [(2 3 4 5 6)]
 ```

-When we dereference `debug` we get the result of evaluating `(map inc [1 2 3 4 5])`.
-This seems to works at the top level of our code, but what happens when we call tap in the middle of a nested expression?
+When we de-reference `debug` we get the result of evaluating `(map inc [1 2 3 4 5])`.
+This seems to work at the top level of our code, but what happens when we call tap in the middle of a nested expression?

 ```clojure
 (take 1 (tap> (map inc [1 2 3 4 5])))